Government

 Business & Occupation (B&O) Tax

-The City of Tukwila’s B&O tax applies to revenues earned beginning January 1, 2024.
-The first quarterly B&O tax returns will be due by April 30, 2024.
+The City of Tukwila’s business and occupation (B&O) tax took effect beginning January 1, 2024.
+The first quarterly B&O tax return due date is April 30, 2024.
 For details regarding the tax, refer to Tukwila Municipal Code (TMC) Chapters 3.26 and 3.27.

-Please ensure that your city/state business license reflects your current mailing address, so that your business receives any mailed notices regarding the tax.
+Please ensure that your city business license endorsement reflects your current mailing address, so that you receive any mailed notices from the city regarding the tax.

 Who is subject to B&O tax?

-The B&O tax applies to every person engaging in business within the City of Tukwila, as defined in TMC 3.26.040, unless the business activities are exempt.
+The B&O tax generally applies to every person engaging in business within the City of Tukwila.
 To verify whether an address is within Tukwila city limits, you can search by address using our Tukwila iMap or the Department of Revenue’s Sales Tax Rate Lookup tool.
-Additional maps are at tukwilawa.gov/city-maps.
+Additional maps are available at tukwilawa.gov/city-maps.

-Businesses are not required to pay the tax unless their taxable gross revenue in the city exceeds $750,000 annually.
-Businesses with gross revenue less than the threshold amount must still file a return and report their income and deductions, even if no tax is due, unless the business activities are exempt or the business has been approved for active non-reporting.
+Payment of the tax is not required unless the taxable gross revenue exceeds $750,000 per calendar year.
+Businesses with gross revenue less than the threshold amount must still file a return and report the gross income and deductions, even if no tax is due, unless the business activities are exempt or unless the business has been approved for active non-reporting.

 How do I file and pay the B&O tax?